Kevin Morris (businessman): Personal life

-Morris grew up in the suburbs of Philadelphia as the son of a refinery worker and a school secretary.
 At Cornell, he played for the junior varsity basketball team as a walk-on, was president of the Sigma Pi fraternity chapter, and a Cornell Tradition Scholar.
-After graduating from law school at NYU, Morris moved to LA where he began his career in entertainment law by handling the contracts of independent filmmakers before founding Morris Yorn Barnes & Levine in 1995.
+After graduating from law school at NYU, Morris moved to Los Angeles. where he began his career in entertainment law by handling the contracts of independent filmmakers before founding Morris Yorn Barnes & Levine in 1995.